A Student's Self-Reflection After Facing a Medical School Rejection!

 If you’re in the same boat, if you’re terribly distraught, then I empathise.
 I know exactly how you are feeling right now.
 The point of this article is simply to act as a little morale boost.

+TL;DR?
 The following year I again interviewed at the University of Melbourne and the University of Sydney, but this time received a medicine offer from both of them.
-I repeat, I got EoD’d one year, and then got accepted into both universities the following year.
+I repeat I got EoD’d one year and then got accepted into both universities the following year.
 The following article will detail exactly what happened during my EoD heartbreak.

 Then the GEMSAS rejection email came through.
 The email was cold, heartless and wasn’t even addressed with my name.
 I was convinced this was a spam email that wasn’t actually meant for me.
 I got in contact with GEMSAS.
 Nup, you didn’t make it.
 Sorry.

 Words cannot even describe how distraught I was.
 It was the night before my second exam for my final semester.
 How damn callous of them to do such a thing.
-Icing on the cake.
+The icing on the cake.

 “I’ve sacrificed so much.
 How could they possibly not let me in?
 Had I known I wouldn’t get in, I would have accepted the MBBS when I had the chance.
 I could’ve been two years away from completing the MBBS by now.
 Why did I waste my time doing a pointless undergrad?
 All my friends are about to graduate and enter their own careers while I’m stuck without anything.
 I thought I was smart.
 All that time studying for the GAMSAT and interviews.
 All the money to sit the exam and apply to universities.
 What a complete joke I am.”